vengaer/cldm/README.md

 ### Matchers

 ###### `INVOKE(function_name)`
 A matcher to be used with a behavior specifier such as `WILL_ONCE`.
-Causes any call to the mocked function resulting in a call to the function *function_name* instead.
+Causes any attempted call to the mocked function to result in a call to the function *function_name* instead.
 Naturally, the signature of *function_name* and the mocked function must be the compatible.

 ###### `RETURN(value)`
 A matcher causing any call to the mocked function to immediately return *value* instead.

 ###### `INCREMENT_COUNTER(initial_value)`
 A matcher that causes any call to the mocked function to increment and return a counter, in that order.
-The parameter *start_value* sets the initial value of the counter.
+The parameter *initial_value* specified the initial value of said counter.
 The use of `INCREMENT_COUNTER` is well-formed only if the mocked function returns an integral type.
 Note that that max value of the counter is subject to the limits of the return type (e.g. for a `signed char`, the counter could not be increment past `SCHAR_MAX`).

 ### Prefix Macros

 If `LMC_PREFIX_ONLY` is defined prior to including the header, the default macros are not exposed.
-Instead, only their prefix counterpart are generated.
+Instead, only their prefix counterparts are generated.

 ###### `LMC_MOCK_FUNCTION(return_type, function_name [,param_type[,param_type[,...]]])`
 Prefixed alias for `MOCK_FUNCTION`.